Summary Sales Report Overview

 Figure 3.1.1

-If you select "Highest Sales," the summary sales data will show which store has made the most sales between the specific date range.
+If you select "Highest Sales," the summary sales data will show which store has made the most sales within the specific date range.

 Figure 3.1.2